 What to Do If There Is a Tornado Watch

 When there is an increased possibility of a tornado, a tornado watch is issued by the National Weather Service.
 In the event that a tornado is spotted in the area, a tornado warning is issued and the tornado sirens will sound.
 In addition, keep an eye out for these signs of an impending tornado:

 - Continuous rotation in the cloud base

 - Debris or dust whirling around beneath the cloud base

 - Greenish tint to the sky

 - Loud rumbling, often compared to the sound of a train or a jet

-In the event of a tornado warning, it is important to take shelter and follow these common tornado safety procedures:
+In the event of a tornado warning, it is important to take shelter and follow some common tornado safety procedures.

-- If you are outside, seek shelter in a sturdy building if one is accessible.
-Otherwise, lie down outside on low ground, avoiding trees and cars which could injure you during a tornado.
+If you are outside, seek shelter in a sturdy building if one is accessible.
+Otherwise, lie down outside on the low ground, avoiding trees and cars which could injure you during a tornado.